jwintersinger/groceryslots/README.md

 Grocery Slots
 =============
-This program will periodically check Loblaws for open grocery pick-up slots (by default, every 60 seconds), printing open slots to the terminal.
+This program will periodically check Loblaws or Superstore for open grocery pick-up slots (by default, every 60 seconds), printing open slots to the terminal.
 The program can also announce via any Chromecast-compatible device (including Google Home) when a new spot opens.

 Requirements
 ------------